Photos of the day: Resting on history

-Category: U.S. Politics Hits: 1(Caroline Brehman/CQ Roll Call)
+Category: U.S. Politics Hits: 3(Caroline Brehman/CQ Roll Call)

 Members of the National Guard rest in the Rotunda Wednesday morning before the House vote to impeach President Donald Trump.